shrikant-ror/TempJava/README.md

 To summarize, if sorting of objects needs to be based on natural order then use Comparable whereas if you sorting needs to be done on attributes of different objects, then use Comparator in Java.

+## Difference between RestTemplate and Webclient

+RestTemplate uses Java Servlet API and is therefore synchronous and blocking.

+Conversely, WebClient is asynchronous and will not block the executing thread while waiting for the response to come back.
+The notification will be produced only when the response is ready.

 ## What is a classloader in Java?